DLP-LoRA: Efficient Task-Specific LoRA Fusion with a Dynamic, Lightweight Plugin for Large Language Models: Introduction

-In summary, our contributions are threefold: \begin{itemize} \item We introduce DLP-LoRA, a dynamic and lightweight plugin for multi-LoRA selection and fusion that is fast to train and easily adaptable to new domains. \item By employing sentence-level multi-LoRA selection and fusion, DLP-LoRA leverages parallel CUDA acceleration, achieving less than twice the inference time compared to single LoRA inference and outperforming token-level MoE gating routers in efficiency. \item Through extensive evaluations on 26 tasks including MCQ and QA, DLP-LoRA achieves performance comparable to single-task LoRA models and significantly improves accuracy and ROUGE metrics under composite task settings. \end{itemize}
+In summary, our contributions are threefold: \begin{itemize} \item We introduce DLP-LoRA, a dynamic and lightweight plugin for multi-LoRA selection and fusion that is fast to train and easily adaptable to new domains. \item By employing sentence-level multi-LoRA selection and fusion, DLP-LoRA leverages parallel CUDA acceleration, achieving less than 2x the inference time compared to single LoRA inference and outperforming token-level MoE gating routers in efficiency. \item Through extensive evaluations on 26 tasks including MCQ and QA, DLP-LoRA significantly improves accuracy, BLEU, ROUGE-1 and ROUGE-L compared to different SOTA LoRA baselines under single and composite task settings. \end{itemize}